lmstudio-ai/lmstudio-python/CONTRIBUTING.md

   `lmstudio-python` communicates with LM Studio through its native dedicated websocket API, rather than via its Open AI compatibility layer.

-- **How does `lmstudio-python` relate to `lmstudio.js`?**
+- **How does `lmstudio-python` relate to `lmstudio-js`?**

-  `lmstudio-python` communicates with LM Studio based on JSON interface types defined in `lmstudio.js`.
+  `lmstudio-python` communicates with LM Studio based on JSON interface types defined in `lmstudio-js`.
-  The `lmstudio-python` repository includes `lmstudio.js` as a submodule in order to support generating the Python API interface classes from the JSON schema definitions exported by `lmstudio.js`.
+  The `lmstudio-python` repository includes `lmstudio-js` as a submodule in order to support generating the Python API interface classes from the JSON schema definitions exported by `lmstudio-js`.

 ## Questions